Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 sudo a remove docker docker-engine docker.io containerd runc
 ```

-It is most likely that, as you are on a fresh install, apt-get will report that none of these packages are installed or even been heard of (in it's default repositories).
+It is most likely that, as you are on a fresh install, apt-get will report that none of these packages are installed or even been heard of (in its default repositories).

 I will be following Docker's recommended method of installation, which is to configure apt (Ubuntu's package manager) to use Docker's private repositories for easily manageable installs, there are other, more advanced methods which may suit specific needs, but for our purposes, this method is the simplest.